heechul-knu/colab/README.md

 # Term Project for Final Exam
 - Goal: To achieve the best performance on CIFAR-10 dataset in this class.
-- Submit a report that describes your method and the results. (~11:59pm, 12th Dec.
-2021, extended!!)
+- Submit a report that describes your method and the results. (~11:59pm, 12th June.
+2022)
 - I am going to share your report with other students.
 - (Recommendation!)
 Share your source code using Github with other students.
 - Workshop?
 Presentation? --> Top-10 students will give a presentation about their work.
 (09:00 am, 17th Dec.
 2021)